-Rural

-Balancing the needs to sustain the rural productive resource, and provide for changing demands in the natural resources of the districts rural areas results in the following challenges:

-- Intensification or rural residential development can reduce the life-supporting capacity of soils through their removal and intensification.
-It can also fragment rural land holdings and make it difficult to assemble or extend rural productive land holdings, or conversely compromise a more efficient peri-urban settlement expansion. - Reduction of rural character through inappropriate scale and location of rural residential buildings and structures. - Potential reverse sensitivity adverse effects of rural residential development from accepted effects generated by farming, factory farming and rural industrial activities such as noise, dust and odour. - The potential of intensive rural residential development to create public health or environmental problems through on-site disposal of wastes and to adversely affect ecologically sensitive areas. - Development in close proximity to mineral extraction sites may create constraints which impede the efficient long term extraction of the resource. - Intensification of rural activities adversely affecting amenity, water quality, transport networks and landscapes. - Specifically for rural residential development there is a need to give effect to the CRPS which requires rural residential development to be "limited", "attached to existing settlements" and "integrated with infrastructure".

-Residential development can be categorised into five broad types:

-- Greenfield residential development;

-- Intensification areas;

-- General intensification and infill:

-- Papakaianga housing; and

-- Rural residential development.

-Modest projections in household growth for Timaru District, means that there is demand for only a limited number of additional households anticipated to 2048.
+Residential Residential development can be categorised into five broad types: - Greenfield residential development; - Intensification areas; - General intensification and infill: - Papakaianga housing; and - Rural residential development.
+Modest projections in household growth for Timaru District, means that there is demand for only a limited number of additional households anticipated to 2045.
 If all that development is accounted for in new greenfield or rural residential development, there will be little ability to redevelop the existing housing stock.
 Conversely if opportunities for some peripheral household development is not provided, household choice is limited.

-There are therefore challenges in providing for residential growth in a manner that meets demand for:

-- the total number of dwellings required to meet household growth; - demand for different types of dwellings, and particularly those associated with an aging population; - accounting for issues associated with housing affordability; - the demand for different locations.
+There are therefore challenges in providing for residential growth in a manner that meets demand for: - the total number of dwellings required to meet household growth; - demand for different types of dwellings, and particularly those associated with an aging population; - accounting for issues associated with housing affordability; - the demand for different locations.
 Residential living is also not just about meeting demand.
 Our residents want to ensure that the amenity and character of their neighbourhoods is retained.
-This presents challenges in terms of:

-- accounting for the amenity effects associated with increased intensification including requirements for built design, and additional requirements for open space; - aligning infrastructure to facilitate residential growth; - accounting for and avoiding reverse sensitivity effects through precluding residential growth in inappropriate areas; - unlocking spare capacity within existing infrastructural networks to ensure efficient infill development; and - identifying and avoiding development in high hazard areas where the risk from natural hazards is unacceptable, and managing development or intensification for other recognised hazards based on considering the likelihood and consequence of a natural hazard event on life and property.

-Community Services & Open Space

-Population growth, ageing and increasing cultural diversity will result in changing demands for community services and their delivery (for example, recreation activities and open space).
+This presents challenges in terms of: - accounting for the amenity effects associated with increased intensification including requirements for built design, and additional requirements for open space; aligning infrastructure to facilitate residential growth; accounting for and avoiding reverse sensitivity effects through precluding residential growth in inappropriate areas; - unlocking spare capacity within existing infrastructural networks to ensure efficient infill development; and - identifying and avoiding development in high hazard areas where the risk from natural hazards is unacceptable, and managing development or intensification for other recognised hazards based on considering the likelihood and consequence of a natural hazard event on life and property.
+Community Services δ Population growth, ageing and increasing cultural diversity will result in changing demands for community services and their delivery (for example, recreation activities Open Space and open space).
 This provides challenges for ensuring that public agencies, the District Council and associated funding and regulatory provisions account for changes in demographics, technology and demands.

-Leadership & Partnership

 Leadership in respect of growth management is a key ingredient in ensuring that the District is able to grow in a managed and cost effective manner.
-With governance comes both leadership and accountability.
+With governance Leadership & Partnership comes both leadership and accountability.
 It is important to recognise that the Timaru District Council does not work in isolation.
 The success of the Growth Management Strategy will come down to the extent to which supporting agencies (including Government agencies), the development community and the wider community are both engaged with, take responsibility for, and implement the respective actions associated with this Strategy.

+PART E - STRATEGY FRAMEWORK

+E:2 Growth Management Approach

-F-1 Overview
+E:1 Overview